-All full-time students, except those commuting from their legal guardian's (parent's) home (within 50 driving miles), those married, or single parents with dependent children, those 23 years old or older and those among the designated number of seniors with 2.75 cumulative GPAs or higher AND no judicial history, are required to live and board in the residential buildings during their time at Heidelberg.
+All full-time students, except those commuting from their legal guardian's (parent's) home (within 35 driving miles), those married, or single parents with dependent children, those 23 years old or older and those among the designated number of seniors with 2.75 cumulative GPAs or higher AND no conduct history, are required to live and board in the residential buildings during their time at Heidelberg.

 Students living off campus should bear in mind that their conduct reflects upon the University.
-Should there be a serious breach of conduct on the part of a student residing off campus, he or she may be subject to University discipline and denial of off-campus privileges.
+Should there be a breach of conduct on the part of students residing off campus, they may be subject to University discipline and denial of off-campus privileges.

-► SOCIETIES AND FRATERNITIES
+► SORORITIES AND FRATERNITIES

-Approximately twenty percent of the Heidelberg campus belongs to a fraternity or a society.
+Approximately twenty percent of the Heidelberg campus belongs to a fraternity or a sorority.
 These Greek organizations have played an important role in Heidelberg's educational and social life.
 Recruitment of new members occurs each year in the fall and spring semester.
 The Heidelberg Greek community is comprised of ten Greek letter organizations.
-Of the ten organizations, there are five men's fraternities, four women's societies, and one co-ed society.
+Of the ten organizations, there are five men's fraternities, four women's sororities, and one mixed-gender society.
 Each organization is characterized with unique qualities and characteristics; but provides opportunities for anyone to join.
-Established originally as literary societies, these societies and fraternities have developed into organizations committed to providing opportunities for leadership development and networking opportunities.
+Established originally as literary societies, these sororities and fraternities have developed into organizations committed to providing opportunities for leadership development and networking opportunities.
 Additionally, they strive to improve scholarship and community service/philanthropic efforts within Seneca County and the Heidelberg community.
 Finally, these organizations understand the true meaning of friendship through their brotherhood/sisterhood bonds and opportunities to demonstrate Greek unity through activities, such as Greek Week, Greek Sing, formals, and group retreats.